 Influenza is associated with substantial disease burden in children.
 The youngest children are at particular risk of severe disease, and influenza is an important cause of medical visits and hospitalization in this population.1-3 Children also play a substantial role in spreading influenza in the community, including the elderly.4-7 The World Health Organization (WHO) recognizes that children <5 years of age, especially those <2 years, are a priority for vaccination.8

 Despite the importance of vaccinating children <5 years of age, few studies evaluating vaccine prevention of influenza have been reported in this age group.
 Evidence in children <2 years of age is particularly scarce.9 Estimates of the efficacy of inactivated influenza vaccine (IIV) among children vary.
-In a study in children 6–24 months of age, vaccine efficacy was 66% in the first study season, and -7% in the following season, due to an unexpectedly low influenza attack rate.10 A study in children 18–72 months of age showed vaccine efficacy of 51%, despite substantial mismatch of the vaccine strains to the circulating strains.11 In an age-stratified study, efficacy of 48% against vaccine-matched disease (mainly A/H3N2) was seen in children 36–71 months of age, but the 41% efficacy seen in children 6–35 months of age was not statistically significant.12 Vaccine efficacy of 45% was seen in children 24−60 months of age attending day care centres.13 In contrast, a study in children 6−24 months of age failed to show any benefit of IIV against influenza A infection compared with control.15
+In a study in children 6–24 months of age, vaccine efficacy was 66% in the first study season, and -7% in the following season, due to an unexpectedly low influenza attack rate.10 A study in children 18–72 months of age showed vaccine efficacy of 51%, despite substantial mismatch of the vaccine strains to the circulating strains.11 In an age-stratified study, efficacy of 48% against vaccine-matched disease (mainly A/H3N2) was seen in children 36–71 months of age, but the 41% efficacy seen in children 6–35 months of age was not statistically significant.12 Vaccine efficacy of 45% was seen in children 24−60 months of age attending day care centres.13 A recent study of children 6−23 months of age in Bangladesh found overall vaccine efficacy of 31% across four vaccination seasons.14 In contrast, a study in children 6−24 months of age failed to show any benefit of IIV against influenza A infection compared with control.15

 Both influenza A and influenza B viruses are subject to considerable antigenic drift.
 To ensure that the influenza strains used in the seasonal vaccine are closely related to the predominant circulating viruses, the WHO updates the strains used in the vaccine annually.
 Despite best efforts, however, antigenic drift can result in the vaccine strains not being closely related to the circulating strains.
 This is termed vaccine mismatch, and can cause substantially reduced vaccine effectiveness.8